Haystacker illustration

 Haystacker asset view.

-The asset-first view empowers journalists to go in-depth with an individual video and its labeled instances.
+Asset view empowers journalists to go in-depth with an individual video and its labeled instances.

 Haystacker project index.